Colonel Tom Parker: Live performance comeback (1968–1972)

-After the success of Presley's return to live performing in Las Vegas, Parker decided it was time to take him back out on tour for the first time in 13 years.
-The tours were so popular and financially successful that they determined Presley's workload for the remainder of his life and career.
-Parker's main role during these tours was to plan the logistics and make sure tickets were sold.
-He would usually fly ahead to the venues and prepare the way for Presley's entourage to follow so that he and Presley rarely saw each other, and, as time progressed, it became even more difficult for Parker to get in contact with Presley.
-These live performances, as well as being financially satisfying, also allowed Parker to fulfill Presley's recording contract with RCA Victor.
+After the success of Presley's return to live performing in Las Vegas, Parker decided it was time for Presley to go on tour for first time in 13 years.
+The tours were so financially successful that they determined Presley's workload for the remainder of his life and career.
+Parker's main role during these tours was planning the logistics and ensuring tickets were sold.
+He usually flew ahead to the venues and took charge of preparing everything for Presley's entourage ahead of their arrival.
+As a result, he and Presley rarely saw each other, and, as time progressed, it became even more difficult for Parker to get in contact with Presley.
+These live performances, along with being financially lucrative, also allowed Parker to fulfill Presley's recording contract with RCA Victor.
 Between 1969 and 1972 alone, RCA released three albums of live material.